Military Spouse Tuition AssistanceUpdated: December 23, 2022

 - Those working on a second undergraduate degree, master’s or doctorate

 - Applicants pursuing a degree at an unaccredited institution

 The Coast Guard Foundation Delta Dental Spouse Scholarship

 Ten scholarships are awarded each year to non-military spouses of Enlisted Coast Guard members obtaining education or training in oral health and wellness.

-Similar to other CG foundation scholarships, applicants must be non-military spouses to Coast Guard members ranks E-3 through E-6.
+Like other CG foundation scholarships, applicants must be non-military spouses to Coast Guard members who rank E-3 through E-6.